 We were at Doi Suthep when he started to feel it.
 I assumed he was having an adverse reaction to the malaria pills so there wasn’t much I could do but wait for it to pass and hope that I wouldn’t have the same reaction.
 It wasn’t until the last turn coming down from the mountain that he rolled down the window and quite politely hurled out the side of our mini-van, narrowly missing some passing motorcycles.
 If you don’t already know this about me I’m emetaphobic.
 So I was very proud of myself for being able to rub his back, however brief, while he was sick.
 Even if it meant plugging my ears and stifling my body’s natural reaction to witnessing that particular act.

 So while the tour went ahead on the trek, we stayed behind and explored Chiang Mai.
 One of the best things about staying behind was discovering a beautiful terra-cotta collection owned by a local.
 I felt like I was in the Jungle Book.
 It was exactly like I had envisioned Thailand to be.
 Impossibly green, misty, majestic.
 Overgrown vines wrapped around tree trunks.
 Light filtering through in thick white streaks and monkeys swinging from branch to branch.
+Seriously, I’m not exaggerating.
+It was impossibly beautiful.

 From Ayutthaya we made our way to Kanchanaburi where we stayed on a house boat for a night.
 I think that may have been my favourite part of the trip.
 I felt like I was in a photograph.
 It was so picturesque.
 It didn’t quite feel real.
 We went canoeing into the sunset, swam in the cool water, lit fireworks & colourful smoke bombs, played poker until the lights went out, wrote in our journals and snapped a few pictures in an attempt to capture those fleeting moments of bliss.
 In the morning we woke up to a thick mist and watched the sun light up the sky.

 Kanchanaburi to Bangkok.
 Back to the Bangkok Center Hotel (just look up the reviews on trip advisor).
 It wasn’t terrible the second time around though.
 I think good company makes all the difference.
 It somehow makes the worst of situations bearable.
 Like when I got sick on the sleeper train on the way back.
+I should’ve been traumatized but I survived it and I’m stronger for it.

 We spent NYE in Bangkok on Khao San Road and had a killer goodbye party.
 In the morning Mitch, myself and our two friends Kelsey and Andy (from the previous tour) flew down to Ao Nang for the second leg of our tour.
-We visited Krabi, Railey, Koh Poda, Koh Phi Phi, Bamboo Island, and a bunch of other islands where we camped out, baked in the sun and tried our best to appreciate every second of life.
+We visited Krabi, Railey, Koh Poda, Koh Phi Phi, Bamboo Island, and a bunch of other islands where we camped out, baked in the sun and tried our best to appreciate every second.

 The images below aren’t exactly in chronological order.
-I had a hard enough time choosing.